Video Game Cruelty Potential / First-Person Shooter

-In Half-Life and its expansions, you can kill helpful NPCs for the hell of it, or in the case of Barney (and in Opposing Force, the military NPCs) kill them just to get the extra ammo when they refuse to go another step.
+In the first game and its expansions, you can kill helpful NPCs for the hell of it, or in the case of Barney (and in Opposing Force, the military NPCs) kill them just to get the extra ammo when they refuse to go another step.
 "Don't shoot, I'm a scientist" is just begging for it, really.

-In Episode 2, Gordon has to go through a Antlion nest and one thing he can do crush the larvae for a small health drop.
+In Episode 2, Gordon has to go through a Antlion nest, and one thing he can do is crush the larvae for a small health drop.

 When a Mook manages to get lucky and actually seriously hurt you, it's oh so satisfying to dispatch him via painful and horrifying impalement using your aforementioned Combat Tentacles.